ArbenTemaj/3D-Game-Engine-Project--PESP-/README.md

 # Read Me
-## PESP ---> "Project ESP" 3D Game/Engine
+## 3D Game Engine using DirectX11 as the graphics API
 [![Build Status](https://img.shields.io/badge/Build_Status-passing-green)](https://github.com/ArbenTemaj/3D-Game-Engine-Project--PESP-)

 ![ScreenShots](https://github.com/ArbenTemaj/3D-Game-Engine-Project--PESP-/blob/main/screenshots/s1.png)

 ![ScreenShots](https://github.com/ArbenTemaj/3D-Game-Engine-Project--PESP-/blob/main/screenshots/s2.png)

-# PESP is a DirectX11 3D Game Independent Project
+# PESP Version 1.01 is a DirectX11 3D Game engine that supports basic rendering and is my first attempt on making a game engine.
-***Disclaimer** This is not a stand-alone 3D game engine editor, this 3D game engine is for an independent game that currently is under development and files are subject to change.
+***Disclaimer** This is not a stand-alone 3D game engine editor, this 3D game engine I tried making that supports basic rendering and currently is abandonded for my second iteration on this project.
 Unfortunately, further development will be close source for now.. feel free to check this repo, thank you!*

 ## Requirements

-- **IDE:** Visual Studio 2022 Community or any **C++** *IDE*
+- **IDE:** any **C++17** *IDE*
 - **Platform OS:** Windows
 - **Graphics API:** DirectX11